qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

 Update USB and Ethernet controller firmware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you encounter USB or Ethernet connectivity issues on the RB3 Gen 2 device, consider updating the firmware for the USB controller.
+If you face USB or Ethernet connectivity issues on the RB3 Gen 2 device, consider updating the firmware for the USB controller.

 .. rubric:: Prerequisites

-- Ensure that the software is upgraded as described in `Update Software <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-253/set_up_the_device.html#ubuntu-up-sw>`__ before updating the Renesas firmware.
+- Upgrade the software as described in `Update Software <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-253/set_up_the_device.html#ubuntu-up-sw>`__ before updating the Renesas firmware.
-- The device should be connected to the Linux host through the USB Type-C cable.
+- Connect the device to the Linux host through the USB Type-C cable.

 .. note:: The following procedure is applicable only to Ubuntu 22.04 host.
 If you are using a Windows or macOS host, set up an Ubuntu virtual machine by following the instructions described in the `Virtual Machine Setup Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-41/getting-started.html>`__.

-1. Register and log in to `Renesas <https://www.renesas.com/>`__.
+1. Register and sign in to `Renesas <https://www.renesas.com/>`__.

 #. `Download the firmware <https://www.renesas.com/en/products/interface/usb-switches-hubs/upd720201-usb-30-host-controller#design_development>`__.